auranic/auranic.github.io/_pages/about.md

 Dealing with complexity of biological systems through mathematical modeling
 ------

-I have an extensive experience and long-term interest in the mechanistical modeling of biological systems.
+I have extensive experience and long-term interest in the mechanistic modeling of biological systems.
 My special focus is on how one can create realistic dynamic models of large biochemical networks.
 I have long-term interest in model reduction (reducing complexity of mathematical models).